Learning how to learn is life’s most important skill.

 When you are done you might get something looking like this:

-This mind map is take from the Medici Effect, available as a free download from the Litemind website.
+This mind map is taken from the Medici Effect, available as a free download from the Litemind website.

 It is important that you do not strictly follow the content structure of the lecture notes or textbook you are summarizing within your mind map.